XVIIarcano/Galileo-Microscope/BOM_and_components.md

+# Bill of materials and Microscope components

+>[!ATTENTION]
+>This documentation is written by me, a salesman of totally unrelated goods wiht a degree in Political Sciences.
+I write based on my personal experience, opinions, expectations and whatever I could understand from doing my own research.
+Do your own research too before committing money to this project, no refunds.

 ### 3d printed parts
 Please read the [Printing and assembling](/Printing_and_assembling.md) file, there are a couple variants to choose from, and some tips about printing.